josephmate/JavaMemoryLeakCookbook/01-get-heap-dump.md

 Heap dump file created
 ```

-# 3. Difference user, jmap -F doesn't work at all on docker
+# Different user, jmap -F doesn't work at all on docker
 When jmap doesn't work, you might be attempt to use jmap -F flag because that's what jmap suggests when it does not work.
 However, sometimes tools like VisualVM and MemoryAnalyzer tool will not be able to consume the heap dumped provided with the -F flag.

 <details>